juju4/ansible-cribl/README.md

 * Eventually use a local file destination to help troubleshooting.
 If using a Filesystem destination, this will be a directory with multiple json output files.

+* cribl_api_password should be left as is on first run to match default password.
+After first admin login and password change, it should be updated to new one.

 ## Resources

 * [Common Errors and Warnings](https://docs.cribl.io/stream/common-errors)